abijr/abijr.github.com/_drafts/continuous-deployment.md

 --------------
 1. Most applications and web services are hand installed or developed directly in production servers.
 There is no easy way to deploy to production servers.

 2. When applications/services crash, they crash... hard.
-No graceful failures, reason being that, there is only one instance of each application.
+No graceful failures, reason being that, there is only one instance of each application/service.

 3. There is no testing environment.
 You publish your application/service, and cross your fingers hoping for the best.

 Solution at a glance
 --------------------
 1. Use a configuration management (CM) tool to solve problem #1.
-With the CM tool configuration files, install and launch apps/services along with their dependencies.
-Simplifying and documenting the deployment process.
+With the CM tool, install and launch apps/services along with their dependencies.
+Simplifying and documenting the deployment process, this because the CM tool only needs a configuration file to install and configure a system.

-2. Use a service discovery system to allow more than one instance to be available at a time, allowing graceful failures and possibly load balancing and solving problem #2.
+2. Use a service discovery system to allow more than one instance to be available at a time, allowing graceful failures and possibly load balancing, solving problem #2.

 3. Finally, for problem #3, use a combination of solutions #1 and #2 to recreate the production environment (at a smaller scale) to allow the testing of applications and services.